 Celebrate Indonesian Independence on August 17th

-Indonesia proclaimed their Independence on August 17th 1945 from the Dutch, so this year the whole country celebrates the 72nd year.
+Indonesia proclaimed their Independence on August 17th 1945 from the Dutch, so this year the whole country celebrates the 74th year.
 You can’t miss it: with numerous red and white flags along the street sides and exciting events throughout the nation.
 The festivity starts in the morning of the 17th at the presidential palace in Jakarta and is followed by flag ceremonies and amusing competitions in the towns and villages.
 Think about contests like pole climbing, rope pulling and eating competitions.
 Legions of school kids’ march with enthusiasm through Bali´s main roads and lots of fireworks are shot off.
-Traffic is coming nearly to a halt while the parades are blocking the streets.
-Also expect delays on the days before because of the rehearsals.
+Traffic is coming nearly to a halt while the parades blocking the streets and also expect delays on the days before because of the rehearsals.
 So if you plan a trip start really early or even consider that staying overnight in a more rural area could be an option.
-When you are planning to watch the celebrations, just ask your hotel or accommodation about the nearest and best places to enjoy.
 Don´t forget to check your favorite restaurant for menu specials and Independence Day promos, they might feature national culinary delights.

 What weather to expect when travelling to Bali in August